Research Projects

 Primary Investigator: Md Mofijul Islam, University of Dhaka

-• d-DeVIS: A Gray Box Interpretable Visual Debugging Approach for Deep Sequence Learning Model
+• d-DeVIS: A Gray-Box Interpretable Visual Debugging Approach for Deep Sequence Learning Models

 Outcome: ArXiv, Video Demo, Web Application, Source Code